 On December 11, 2013, we entered into a letter agreement offering Mr. van Heek appointment to the Board.
-Pursuant to the letter agreement, Mr. van Heek is entitled to an annual retainer for his service as a member of the Board and chairman of the Audit Committee in the amounts of \$25,000 and \$10,000 per year, respectively, to be paid on a quarterly basis.
+Pursuant to the letter agreement, Mr. van Heek was entitled to an annual retainer for his service as a member of the Board and chairman of the Audit Committee in the amounts of \$25,000 and \$10,000 per year, respectively, payable on a quarterly basis.